Jose Siri Preview, Player Props: Rays vs. Red Sox

 - In 56.5% of his 92 games this season, Siri has picked up at least one hit.
 He's also had 15 multi-hit games.

-- In 38.0% of his games this season, Siri has had at least one RBI.
-He's picked up more than one in 16.3% and driven in three or more of his team's runs in four contests.
+- Siri has had at least one RBI in 38.0% of his games this season (35 of 92), with two or more RBI 15 times (16.3%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.